 - Take any additional cash payments using the "Take payment" option as normal.

-- Save the journal.
+- Invoice the order.

 Expired gift cards / breakage